Czechia - Heart of Europe

 Czechia has a well-developed network of motorways and expressways.
 The motorway network is under construction and is constantly being refurbished.
 The most significant motorway in Czechia is the D1 joining Prague and Brno with Ostrava and Poland (toward Katowice).
 Construction of another section of the D11 motorway is being under construction since 2017 with the purpose of connecting the Polish border.
 Another motorway under construction is the D3 linking Prague to České Budějovice and Austria; the D3 will follow the route of the E55 backbone international motorway.
 The country’s motorways that have already been completed are the D2 connecting Brno and Slovakia (toward Bratislava) and the D5 connecting Prague, Plzeň and Germany (toward Nuremberg).

-The amount of goods transported on Czech roads and motorways in 2022 was 334,680,000 and via rail transport it was 93,385,000 tons according to statistics from Czech Statistical Office.
-Together with road transport, rail transport in Czechia makes up the backbone of the domestic transportation system while also serving for international transit.
-With more then 9,500 km of track, Czechia has the densest rail network in Europe.
-The corridor routes of the nationwide lines leading to the European rail system for long-distance and transit service cover 1,402 km.
 The Railway Infrastructure Administration is the administrator and operator of the absolute majority of railway infrastructure in Czechia.
-The biggest rail transporter is Czech Railways, whose subsidiary, ČD Cargo, is the fifth-biggest rail freight operator in European Union.
+The biggest rail transporter is Czech Railways, whose subsidiary, ČD Cargo, is one of the biggest rail freight operator in European Union.
 The rail freight market has been liberalised; liberalisation of the passenger transport is ongoing.
-Czechia is connected to the EuroCity international rail network, while some international connections are covered by SuperCity trains, forwhich the busy Prague-Ostrava line is a core route.
+Czechia is connected to the EuroCity international rail network, while some international connections are covered by SuperCity trains, for which the busy Prague-Ostrava line is a core route.
 Czech Railways operates on the same routes as the high-speed Pendolino trains.
 Other private railway companies also provide passenger transport.

 Czechia has public international airports in Brno, Karlovy Vary, Ostrava, Pardubice and Prague.
 Václav Havel Airport in Prague is the most important Czech airport and is also the biggest airport among the new EU member countries.
 Its operator is the company Prague Airport.
 Václav Havel Airport annually handles almost fifteen million passengers carried by approximately 50 airline companies connecting Prague on direct routes to roughly 120 destinations around the world.
-Eight freight carriers also operate out of Prague’s airport and dozens of other companies provide charter services.
+Several freight carriers also operate out of Prague’s airport and dozens of other companies provide charter services.